 Carries out public information, community outreach, and communications programs for the federal Judiciary, and manages media relations and web and video production services for the Administrative Office.

 Judicial Integrity Office

 Jill Langley, Judicial Integrity Officer

 Serves as an independent source of information and referral for Judiciary employees who have questions related to workplace conduct and provides guidance on conflict resolution, mediation, and formal complaint options.
-The office also is responsible for tracking and monitoring data and any recurring workplace issues to identify trends; conducting systemic analyses and reviews; and providing training throughout the Judiciary.
-Langley is the Judiciary’s first Judicial Integrity Officer.
+The office also is responsible for tracking and monitoring data on any recurring workplace issues to identify trends; conducting systemic analyses and reviews; and providing training throughout the Judiciary.
+Langley is the Judiciary’s first judicial integrity officer.